zhoumingyi/DaST/README.md

 (4) There are some important arguments in this code.
 The `alpha` controls the weight of label-control loss in (9) of the original paper.
 The 'beta' determines the attack scenario.
 If the 'beta' is 0, the attack scenario is DaST-L, if the 'beta' is not 0 (>0), the attack scenario is DaST-P. I define two types of generator architecture, you can switch by 'G_type'.
 It is hard to say which type is better, you can try to use them in your own dataset.
 Because of the multi-branch architecture of the generator, the 'batchsize' is best divisible by the number of categories.

 (5) Note that the training for CIFAR-10 is not stable, even I set all random seed and I don't know why.
 You can observe it in the log file for cifar-10.
 The first example is failed, the training is collapsed.
 The second example is better, the attack success rate increases to 80% after 50 epochs in DaST-P.

+(6) Is this code, we found the performances of DaST are different on different machines.
+We use Cuda

 # Citation:
 If you feel this work is helpful, please cite us: